turing-club/info/intro-to-shells.md

 ### Windows:
 The first step is to install Python, a programming language that's used a lot in computer science, biology, and statistics.
 To get Python, go to [the Python website](https://www.python.org/downloads/release/python-363/), scroll to the bottom, and click on "Windows x86 executable installer".
 Then install Python as you would install any other app.

-Once that's finished, search (in the Start menu or through Cortana) for an app called **PowerShell**.
+Once that's finished, search (in the Start menu or through Cortana) for an app called **Command Prompt**.
 Start it up!

 Welcome to the other side of your computer.
 It might look a bit scary now, but don't worry!
 Now we're going to install a useful package: `virtualenv`.
 To do so, type the following code:
 ```
 pip install virtualenv
-pip install virtualenvwrapper-powershell
+pip install virtualenvwrapper-win
-Import-Module virtualenvwrapper
 ```

 `virtualenv` is a package that lets you do all of your coding and development in a single folder, or **virtual environment**, on your computer.
 This is useful because: